edcorant/Tip_Calculator/README.md

 The following **additional** features are implemented:

+- [ ] Tip percentage slider (for broader tipping rate options)
+- [ ] Party size slider
+- [ ] Division of grand total by number of patrons in party
+- [ ] Custom font for currency text
-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Settings page to change the sliders' ranges

 ## Video Walkthrough